XfinityAlpha/pico-ducky-payloads/README.md

 *************

-To Use these Payloads in a RUBBBER DUCKY , COPY the Code from duckycode.txt & convert it into inject.bin FILE using :
+To Use these Payloads in a RUBBBER DUCKY , COPY the Code from duckycode.txt & convert it into inject.bin FILE USING :

     https://ducktoolkit.com/encode